UWPCE-PythonCert/PythonCertDevel/source/modules/MetaProgramming.rst

 Json_save
 =========

-For a more involved (and useful!) example, see json_save in the Solutions directory in the class repo:
+For a more involved (and useful!) example, see the json_save package:

+:download:`json_save.zip </examples/metaprogramming/json_save.zip>`

+It may also be in your class repo solutions dir:

 ``solutions/metaprogramming/json_save/``